HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 1. Create 10% bleach solution directly in a carboy (4-6 L).
 Close the carboy, make sure the spigot is closed, and shake for 2-3 minutes.
 2. Empty the 10% bleach solution via the spigot into the sink.
 Allow 50-80% of the bleach solution to leave through the spigot, then dump the rest.
 You’ll need to loosen the cap a bit; otherwise, an airlock will prevent the flow.
-5. Fill carboy with 3-4 L of RO water and shake for 1-2 minutes.
-Repeat this RO wash step two more times (= 3 rinses in total)
+3. Fill carboy with 3-4 L of RO water and shake for 1-2 minutes.
+Repeat this RO wash step two more times (= 3 rinses in total).
-9. Once complete, seal the carboy lid and spigot with parafilm.
+4. Once complete, seal the carboy lid and spigot with parafilm.
 If using immediately, fill with RO water.
 Otherwise, this sealed, sterile carboy can be stored for month+.

 **Bottle Sterilization:**
 One sterile bottle is required for each sample and each field blank.